It’s officially 2020. A brand new year. A whole new decade.

 2. Do you know who your target audience is?

-And not just their gender, age and where they live – but everything about them.
+Really knowing who your target market isn’t such an easy task.
+It goes beyond knowing their gender, age, and where they live – but knowing everything about them.

 What social media channels do they use?
 Which internet sites do they frequent?
 What other mobile apps have they downloaded?
 What kind of work do they do?
 What are their other interests, hobbies and lifestyle preferences?
 What are their pain points?